Benjovengo/Benjovengo/README.md

   Engineering School of Puc Campinas</i>, I realized that the future of mankind will rely heavily on computers and computing modules, which are becoming increasingly complex, powerful, and ubiquitous.
-This realization led me to decide to dedicate my efforts to becoming a hardware designer, as I believe that this field holds the key to shaping the future of technology and its impact on humanity.
+This realization led me to decide to dedicate my efforts to becoming a <b>hardware designer</b>, as I believe that this field holds the key to shaping the future of technology and its impact on humanity.
 <p>
 <br><br>